Tom Lees

 Lees began his career in the youth teams at Leeds before turning professional with the Yorkshire club in early 2009.
 He made his professional debut whilst on a season-long loan at Accrington Stanley in their Football League Trophy first round victory over Oldham Athletic in September of the same year.
 He joined Bury on a similar deal the following season and was voted the Players' Player of the Year in the Shakers' promotion-winning campaign before returning to Leeds in the summer of 2012 where he established himself as a first-team regular.
 In September 2012, Lees was called up to the England U21 squad by manager Stuart Pearce.

 Early life

-Lees was born in Birmingham, West Midlands, but moved to Leeds, West Yorkshire, when he was four years old.
+Lees was born in Birmingham, West Midlands, but moved to Knaresborough, North Yorkshire, when he was four years old.

 Club career

 Leeds United

 Lees began his football career at Leeds United when he joined as an eight-year-old.
 As part of the club, he watched the side from a young age and developed an admiration for United's legendary defender Lucas Radebe.
 He progressed through the youth ranks and was involved in the England U16 set up in the summer of 2005.
 His development was later hindered during his years as a scholar with the club when a knee injury required an operation when he was 17.
 After he completed his rehabilitation, Lees turned professional in January 2009 when he signed a two-and-a-half-year contract with the club.
 He studied at Boston Spa Academy during his time in the Leeds United Academy.

 He later experienced his first taste of senior football with Leeds when he was included in Simon Grayson's squad for the pre-season friendly tour of the Republic of Ireland and Northern Ireland and featured in the matches against Shelbourne and Glentoran.
 With senior centre-backs Rui Marques, Patrick Kisnorbo, Richard Naylor, Ľubomír Michalík, Leigh Bromby and Paul Huntington also in the first-team squad, Lees found his opportunities limited for the 2009–10 season with the club looking to sending him out on loan to gain experience.